Know your rights

 - prepayment fees or break fees: when you pay off all or a part of the unpaid balance before the contract term ends to compensate the lender for their loss because of early repayment.

-For more information read the Commerce Commission’s factsheet on consumer credit contracts(external link).
+For more information read the Commerce Commission’s guidance on fees a lender may charge(external link).

 Interest charges are what a lender charges you for the use of their money.
 The charges are determined by applying a rate but only to the unpaid balance.
 The annual rate of interest must be stated in the consumer credit contract.
 Interest must not be charged in advance.
 A lender can charge what interest rates they choose, but the CCCFA sets out ways lenders must calculate interest charges.